sorenmacbeth/flambo/Tutorial.md

 #### Term Frequency

-To compute the term freqencies, we need a dictionary of terms in the documents filtered by a set of [_stopwords_](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L10):
+To compute the term freqencies, we need a dictionary of then terms in each document filtered by a set of [_stopwords_](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L10):

 ```clojure
 doc-term-seq (-> doc-data